Kyrylo Marsak

 Kyrylo Andriyovych Marsak (Кирило Андрійович Марсак; born 7 September 2004) is a Ukrainian figure skater.
-He is the two-time Tallinn Trophy bronze medalist, a two-time Volvo Open Cup medalist (gold in 2024, bronze in 2022), 2023 Bavarian Open bronze medalist, and a three-time Ukrainian national champion (2023-25).
+He is the two-time Tallinn Trophy bronze medalist, a two-time Volvo Open Cup medalist (gold in 2024, bronze in 2022), 2023 Bavarian Open bronze medalist, and a four-time Ukrainian national champion (2023–26).

 Personal life

-Marsak was born in Kherson, Ukraine and grew up in Kyiv.
-He has a sister, Yelyzaveta Marsak, that is six years older.
-She is a figure skating coach based in Bydgoszcz, Poland, and owns the figure skating school “On Ice with Elizabeth.”
-Lisa organises masterclasses and skating camps together with other Ukrainian athletes for skaters of all levels.
+Marsak was born in Kherson, Ukraine to parents, Zoya and Andriy, and grew up in Kyiv.
+He also has a sister, Yelyzaveta Marsak, who is six years older.

+In February 2022, Russia invaded Ukraine with Marsak's home city of Kyiv being one of the first areas of attack.
+Three weeks following the initial invasion, Marsak and his sister fled the country, eventually settling in Toruń, Poland.
+In June, Marsak moved to Laukaa, Finland for his training while his sister remained in Poland where she opened up her own figure skating school called, “On Ice with Elizabeth.”
+With this school, Yelyzaveta organises masterclasses and skating camps together with other Ukrainian athletes for skaters of all levels.

 Marsak is currently a student at the National University of Ukraine on Physical Education and Sport.

-In summer 2022, Marsak moved from Kyiv to Laukaa, Finland following the Russian invasion of Ukraine.
+He speaks Ukrainian, Russian, English, and Finnish.

 Career

 Early years

 Marsak began learning to skate in 2009.
-In the 2018–19 season, he made his first appearance at the senior-level Ukrainian Championships.
+During the 2018–19 season, he made his first appearance at the senior-level Ukrainian Championships.

-2021–22 season
+2021–22 season: Junior international debut

 For most of the season, Marsak trained in Kyiv, coached by Dmytro Shkidchenko.
-On 24 February 2022, Russia launched a massive invasion of Ukraine.
-At the time, Marsak was 17 and living with his family in Kyiv.
-He initially remained in Ukraine but "not one day went by where there were no explosions."
-After three weeks, he fled with his sister to Poland.

-In April, Marsak placed thirty-third at the 2022 World Junior Championships in Tallinn, Estonia.
+He started the season by placing fourth on the junior level at the 2021 Victor Petrenko Cup.
+He followed this up by winning his first senior national medal, a bronze, at the 2022 Ukrainian Championships.

+In early February, Marsak won bronze on the junior level at the 2022 Jégvirág Cup.
+Later that month, however, Russia launched a massive invasion of Ukraine leading to Marsak fleeing the country, temporarily settling in Toruń.
+Only one month following this, he competed at both the 2022 European Youth Olympic Winter Festival and the 2022 World Junior Championships, placing fifteenth and thirty-third, respectively.